-Planning staff is now ready to move forward with a County-initiated rezoning of the additional 17 business properties and this request include 5 parcels that are currently approved for a mining operation.
-A GIS web application (https://chathamncgis.maps.arcgis.com/apps/webappviewer/index.html?id=8a3a205b2d bd41459379332f46537df3) has been created identifying the properties that have the potential for rezoning, and the list of the 17 parcels requested to be rezoned has been included as an attachment.
+Planning staff is now ready to move forward with a County-initiated rezoning of the additional 17 business properties and this request includes 12 parcels that are used for business purposes or have been in the past.
+A GIS web application (https://chathamncgis.maps.arcgis.com/apps/webappviewer/index.html?id=8a3a205b2dbd41459379332f46537df3) has been created identifying the properties that have the potential for rezoning, and the list of the 17 parcels requested to be rezoned has been included as an attachment.
 It should be noted that Planning staff may receive more requests for eligible business properties to be rezoned in the future and we will bring those forward for a third and final round of county initiated rezonings.
 Based on staff's prior conversations with the board, we will be contacting the property owners who have not responded to the offer to rezone their property and offer them one final chance to have their property rezoned at no cost to them.